VFIntel Insights

 AI Agents Don't Buy Seats

-SaaS was built around one assumption: charge per user.
-AI agents don't log in through GUIs, don't respect seat limits, and can do in minutes what took humans a week.
-This changes what enterprise software is actually worth.
+SaaS was built on one assumption: charge per user.
+AI agents don't log in through GUIs, ignore seat limits, and do in minutes what took humans a week.
+That changes what enterprise software is worth.

 Read the piece